plausible/docs/docs/excluding-pages.md

 | `/*/admin` | `/<anything>/admin` - for example, `/sites/2/admin` or `/pages/admin`, but not `/sites/admin/page-2` |
 | `/*/priv/*` | `/<anything>/priv/<anything>` - for example, `/admin/priv/sites/2` or `/pages/priv/2`, but not `/admin/private/` |

-**Note**: This method currently does not support filtering out specific page [hash](hash-based-routing.md) exclusion, but may in the future.
+**Note**: This exclusion method currently does not support filtering out specific page [hash](hash-based-routing.md) exclusion, but may in the future.

 ## Return to your website to ensure it works